Jesup Subdivision

 The Jesup Subdivision is a railroad line owned and operated by CSX Transportation in Georgia.
-The line runs from Jesup, Georgia to Folkston, Georgia for a length of 72.7 miles.
-It notable passes through Waycross, Georgia, a major CSX freight terminal and CSX operates numerous freight trains over the line.
+The line runs from Jesup, Georgia, to Folkston, Georgia, for a length of 72.7 mi.
+It notably passes through Waycross, Georgia, a major CSX freight terminal, and CSX operates numerous freight trains over the line.
 The Jesup Subdivision was once a major route for the Atlantic Coast Line Railroad, one of CSX's predecessors.

 Route Description

 The Jesup Subdivision begins in its namesake city of Jesup, Georgia, where it branches off of CSX's Nahunta Subdivision (a segment of CSX's A Line).
-From Jesup, it runs southwest in a nearly straight line through Screven, Offerman, and Blackshear to Waycross.
+From Jesup, it runs southwest in a nearly straight line through Screven, Offerman and Blackshear to Waycross.

 Waycross is a major junction and freight terminal for CSX.
 After entering Waycross, the Jesup Subdivision connects to the Brunswick Subdivision just east of the town's main junction.
 From the main junction, the Fitzgerald Subdivision runs north and the Thomasville Subdivision runs west.
-Just west of the junction along the Thomasville Subdivision is Rice Yard, which is the largest railroad yard in the southeast and the second largest yard in the CSX system.
+Just west of the junction along the Thomasville Subdivision is Rice Yard, which is the largest railroad yard in the southeast and the second-largest yard in the CSX system.
 CSX's largest locomotive maintenance and inspection facility is located within the yard as well.
 Between 1,700 and 2,900 cars rail cars pass through Rice Yard for classification or inspection a day.

-From the junction, the Jesup Subdivision continues southeast along the eastern edge of the Okefenokee Swamp to Folkston where it reconnects with the Nahunta Subdivision.
+From the junction, the Jesup Subdivision continues southeast along the eastern edge of the Okefenokee Swamp to Folkston, where it reconnects with the Nahunta Subdivision.